 Who can see it?

-- Staff at Taranaki DHB involved in providing and administering your health care.
+- Staff at Te Whatu Ora Taranaki involved in providing and administering your health care.

 - Outside agencies who help with your health care, such as NZ Blood Service.